 How to Choose the Right Smartphone for You

-Once considered a luxury just a few years ago, smartphones are now a necessity for millions of consumers.
-If you’re in the market for a new smartphone, here are some tips to help you get all the features that you’re looking for.
+Considered a luxury as recently as just a few years ago, smartphones are now a necessity for millions of consumers.
+If you’re in the market for a new smartphone, here are some tips to help you get all the features you want.

 1. Know what to look for